-CHRIS QUIGG is a Distinguished Scientist at the Fermi National Accelerator Laboratory.
+CHRIS QUIGG is Distinguished Scientist Emeritus at the Fermi National Accelerator Laboratory.
 His research spans many topics in particle physics, from heavy quarks through cosmic neutrinos.
 His work on electroweak symmetry breaking and supercollider physics, which was recognized by the 2011 J. J. Sakurai Prize of the American Physical Society for outstanding achievement in particle theory, charted the course for exploration at Fermilab’s Tevatron and CERN’s Large Hadron Collider.
 His current research centers on experiments at the LHC.
 The second edition of his classic textbook on gauge theories was published by Princeton University Press in 2013.

 Quigg graduated in physics from Yale in 1966 and received his Ph.D. at Berkeley in 1970 under J. D. Jackson.
 After four years in the Institute for Theoretical Physics at Stony Brook, he moved to Fermilab, which has been his scientific home ever since.
 He led the Theoretical Physics Department for a decade during its formative years.
 In 1987 he returned to Berkeley to serve for two years as Deputy Director of the Superconducting Super Collider Central Design Group.
 He has held visiting appointments at CERN, École Normale Supérieure in Paris, Cornell University, and Princeton University, and was Erwin Schrödinger Professor at the University of Vienna.
 He lectures at summer schools and conferences around the world.